 STEP 1: Find an experienced and licensed ROBS professional

 There is a lot more you can do with the ROBS business financing strategy than simply putting a C-Corporation and a 401(k) Plan in place.
-So, finding an experienced and licensed ROBS professional is paramount and probably the most important step in this entire process.
-There are a lot of companies that promote the ROBS strategy, however, it’s important to know how to select your ROBS promoter to determine who has the expertise to advise you in the ROBS strategy throughout the implementation process and ongoing compliance.
+So, finding an experienced and licensed ROBS professional (also known as a ROBS Promoter) is paramount and probably the most important step in this entire process.
+There are a lot of companies that promote the ROBS strategy, however, it’s important to know how to select your ROBS provider to determine who has the expertise to advise you in the ROBS strategy throughout the implementation process and ongoing compliance.

 STEP 2: Establish a new C-Corp

-After you narrowed down your list and you finally settled on a ROBS Promoter, your Promoter will begin the process by establishing a new C-Corporation for you that sponsors a new Retirement Plan (usually a 401(k) Plan, although there are several different options that should be considered depending on your ultimate goals).
-Many ROBS Promoters will require you to establish a new Corporation and a new retirement plan, however, if you already have one or both entities in place there is no need to create new ones.
+After you narrowed down your list and you finally settled on a ROBS Provider, your Provider will begin the process by establishing a new C-Corporation for you that sponsors a new Retirement Plan (usually a 401(k) Plan, although there are several different options that should be considered depending on your ultimate goals).
+Many ROBS Providers will require you to establish a new Corporation and a new retirement plan, however, if you already have one or both entities in place there is no need to create new ones.